engineering-collaboration/book/docs/book/anatomy-of-a-code-change/artifact-management.md

 Dependency management is a complex computational conundrum.
 The amount of permutations of compatibilities present in modern day software architectures makes automated technological approaches opaque and unreliable.

 To move the burden of identifying version dependencies from technological tools to sociocultural supervision, we tag our releases following a pattern standardized as semantic versioning.
-With the titular practice we infer the impact of changes from the structure of the release version `major.minor.patch`, e.g. `v1.23.45`.
+With the titular practice, we infer the impact of changes from the structure of the release version `major.minor.patch`, e.g. `v1.23.45`.

 - We increment the `major` version, when we make incompatible API changes.
 - We increment the `minor` version, when we add functionality in a backward compatible manner.